jeremy-browne/AppBlocker/README.md

 # AppBlocker
-Blocks a predefined list of ads
+Blocks a predefined list of apps

 ## The plan
 - PC requests list of blocked apps